 2.8 Debriefing search committees

-3.1 Legal and policy aspects of faculty recruitment
+3.1 Legal and policy aspects of faculty outreach

 3.2 Writing and posting the job advertisement